MrShoeShoe66/MrShoeShoe66/README.md

 # Projects

-I'm currently teaching myself the basics of 3d rendering and am not working on any larger projects currently
+I'm currently teaching myself the basics of 3d rendering and I am not working on any larger projects

 ## Past projects